Paul Roos (Australian rules footballer): Sydney Swans

-Returning to Australia and the Swans, Roos then became an assistant coach under senior coach Rodney Eade in 2001.
+Returning to Australia and the Sydney Swans, Roos then became an assistant coach under senior coach Rodney Eade in 2001.
 Part-way through the 2002 season, with the Swans' record becoming worse by the week, Eade resigned.
 The club administration started the search for a new coach and it is widely believed that negotiations with Terry Wallace were at an advanced stage.
 Nevertheless, when Eade finally went with several games of the minor round still to be played, Roos was appointed caretaker senior coach for the remainder of the 2002 season, a move hugely popular with Swans fans, who remembered his great contribution to the club as a player.

 As caretaker senior coach, Roos immediately transformed the dispirited Swans players.
 Several who had struggled under Eade blossomed under his leadership.
 Surprisingly, the Swans won most of their remaining games that year (six of their last ten), and the fans soon let it be known who they wanted as coach by reviving the famous "Roooos" call.
 Despite this, the club administration continued their talks with Wallace (and perhaps others).
 Finally however, they were unable to ignore the players' own support for Roos, when, after a win in the last game of the year against Richmond, all the players surrounded Roos on the field and, unprecedentedly, themselves joined in the "Roooos" call.
 The administrators knew when they were beaten, and appointed Roos as full-time senior coach for the 2003 season (despite reportedly having to pay Wallace a considerable amount to unwind their almost-concluded deal with him).

-Under Roos' coaching, Sydney participated in every finals series between 2003 and 2008.
+Under Roos' coaching, Sydney Swans participated in every finals series between 2003 and 2008.
 They made it to the preliminary final stage in 2003, the semi-final stage in 2004, won the Premiership in 2005 and almost retained it in 2006, losing the Grand Final by only one point, and then got eliminated in the first week of the 2007 finals.
 They made it to the second week of the 2008 finals.
 But 2009 was the second time under Roos' leadership that they didn't make the finals.

 Roos also implemented a policy of giving up first round draft picks in exchange for players from other clubs: namely, Darren Jolly, Ted Richards, Peter Everitt, Martin Mattner, Rhyce Shaw and Shane Mumford in the years 2004–2009 inclusive. all of whom earned more game-time than they did at their original clubs; this policy paying off for Paul Roos.

 In 2005, Roos' coaching style was criticised by AFL CEO Andrew Demetriou, who referred to the Swans' defensive and negative style of play (presumably the tactics of flooding, and retaining possession through short chip kicks).
 Demetriou even went so far as to claim that the Swans would never win a premiership playing such an unattractive style of football.
 As a result of Demetriou's criticisms, the Swans were labelled by the media, especially in Melbourne, as the ugly ducklings.